1978 Sikh–Nirankari clash: Aftermath

 The case was heard in the neighbouring Haryana state, and all the accused were acquitted on grounds of self-defence on 4 January 1980, two days before the Lok Sabha poll.
-Though the case failed as authorities in Punjab were unable to ensure that the prosecution witness remained uncompromised by interested parties and police in Karnal, the Punjab government Chief Minister Prakash Singh Badal decided not to appeal the decision.
-The Nirankaris received support from the media, who portrayed the incident as "inter-sect wars" and proof of rising Sikh orthodoxy, and Desai put the entire blame on the Sikhs; orthodox Sikhs saw this as an attempt to manipulate the sect as a way to undercut Sikhism in Punjab.
+Though the case failed as authorities in Punjab were unable to ensure that the prosecution witness remained uncompromised by interested parties and police in Karnal, the Chief Minister of Punjab Prakash Singh Badal decided not to appeal the decision.
+The Sant Nirankaris received support from the media, who portrayed the incident as "inter-sect wars" and proof of rising Sikh orthodoxy, and Desai put the entire blame on the Sikhs; orthodox Sikhs saw this as an attempt to manipulate the sect as a way to undercut Sikhism in Punjab.
 The government's apathy towards apprehending the perpetrators also caused outrage among the Sikhs, with the ruling Akalis accused of shielding them.
 The death of unarmed protesters had strongly affected the Sikhs, including those formerly apolitical; Bhindranwale increased his rhetoric against the perceived enemies of Sikhs.
 A letter of authority was issued by Akal Takht to ostracize the Sant Nirankaris.
-A sentiment was created among some to justify extra judicial killings of the perceived enemies of Sikhism.
+A sentiment was created among some to justify extrajudicial killings of the perceived enemies of Sikhism.
 The chief proponents of this attitude were the Babbar Khalsa founded by the widow, Bibi Amarjit Kaur of the Akhand Kirtani Jatha, whose husband Fauja Singh had been at the head of the march in Amritsar; the Damdami Taksal led by Jarnail Singh Bhindranwale who had also been in Amritsar on the day of the outrage; the Dal Khalsa, formed with the object of demanding a sovereign Sikh state; and the All India Sikh Students Federation.

-On 24 April 1980, the Nirankari head, Gurbachan Singh was assassinated.
-Bhindranwale temporarily took residence in the Akal Takht complex to escape arrest when he was accused of the assassination, though the Babbar Khalsa, who opposed Bhindranwale, claimed responsibility for the killing of Nirankaris.
+On 24 April 1980, the Sant Nirankari guru, Gurbachan Singh was assassinated.
+The Babbar Khalsa, who opposed Bhindranwale, claimed responsibility for the killing of Sant Nirankaris.
 Several of Bhindranwale's associates and relatives were arrested.
 The FIR named nearly twenty people involved in the murder, claimed to have had ties to Bhindranwale.
 A member of the Akhand Kirtani Jatha, Ranjit Singh, surrendered and admitted to the assassination three years later, and was sentenced to serve thirteen years at the Tihar Jail in Delhi.
-Ranjit Singh later became head of Shiromani Gurdwara Parbandhak Committee (SGPC).
+Ranjit Singh later became head of Akal Takht.
 Ranjit Singh spent 12 years in jail as an under-trial from 1984 to 1996.
 Several other members of Sant Nirankari Mission were also killed later.